The Longest Yard (2005 film): Plot

-Hazen corners Crewe during halftime, during which he reveals that Unger killed Caretaker and allegedly says that Crewe was his accomplice, along with Knauer allegedly witnessing the plan to kill Caretaker.
-Crewe initially dismisses the allegations, but Hazen threatens to increase his prison sentence to 25 years unless Crewe purposely throws the game and gives the guards a two-touchdown lead.
-Reluctantly, Crewe agrees.
-Hazen then orders Knauer to "inflict as much damage as possible" on the inmates once they get the lead.
+During halftime, Hazen threatens to implicate Crewe in Caretaker's murder and increase his prison sentence to 25 years unless Crewe purposely throws the game.
 During the opening of the second half, Crewe deliberately throws the game and abandons his teammates despite their efforts to catch up in scoring.
-After earning a two touchdown lead on the Mean Machines, the Guards begin to brutally injure the inmates, spurring Crewe to re-enter the field.
-The inmates initially refuse to help him, allowing him to be sacked twice, but on 4th down and long, Crewe completes a 1st down on his own.
-Crewe confesses that he had threw the game that got him cut from the NFL, citing he owed debts to “worse people”.
-Informing the team of Hazen's threats, he declares that he would rather stay with the inmates than betray Caretaker's memory.
-The Mean Machines rally behind Crewe once more and with a decisive two-point conversion, they win the game by a one-point margin.
+After earning a three-touchdown lead on the Mean Machines, the Guards brutally injure the inmates, spurring Crewe to re-enter the field.
+The inmates initially refuse to help him, allowing him to be sacked twice, but on fourth and long, Crewe completes a first down on his own.
+Crewe confesses that he threw the game that got him cut from the NFL to cover debts he owed to "worse people".
+Informing the team of Hazen's threats, he declares that he would stay with the inmates rather than betray Caretaker's memory.
+The Mean Machines rally behind Crewe and with a decisive two-point conversion, they win the game by a one-point margin.

-Knauer, having newfound respect for Crewe, congratulates him for the win and informs Crewe that he is aware that he had nothing to do with Caretaker's murder and would defend him.
-Hazen admonishes Knauer for losing a fixed game and notices that Crewe is heading towards the exit.
+Knauer congratulates Crewe for his victory and promises that he'll vouch for him against any implication for Caretaker's murder.
+He's subsequently admonished by Hazen for losing a fixed game and notices that Crewe is heading towards the exit.
 Eagerly implying Crewe is trying to escape, Hazen orders that Crewe be shot.
-Knauer hesitates and at the last moment realizes, and scornfully informs Hazen, that Crewe is only picking up the game football.
+Knauer hesitates and at the last moment realizes that Crewe is only picking up the game football.
 Crewe returns it to Hazen, telling him to "stick it in [his] trophy case".
 Deacon and Battle then dump Gatorade on Hazen, while Crewe and Scarbrough go to get information on where Unger is so that psychotic inmate Switowski can deal with him.